 - determining what benefits are included in the policy;

 - contacting the insurer to “register” the claim and have the insurer provide a “claims pack” with all the relevant claim forms;

 - completing the claim forms and in some cases, obtaining a report from the persons treating GP and/or specialist;

 - submitting the completed claim forms;

 - assessing the insurers decision in relation to the claim

-Any disputes can usually be resolved by applying to the Superannuation Complaints Tribunal which is an independent dispute resolution body offering an alternative to potentially costly court proceedings.
-For more information go here.
+Once the claim is determined, any disputes can usually be resolved by applying to the Australian Financial Complaints Authority which is an independent dispute resolution body offering an alternative to potentially costly court proceedings.